FREE DELIVERY ON ORDERS OVER £40 - SHOP NOW

 Made with the upcycled finely-ground powder of discarded olive stones, a natural by-product of the olive oil industry and a powerful anti-inflammatory, this face mask is suitable for all skin types.
 Apply a thin layer of our Kaolin Clay Face Mask to damp skin and rinse with warm water after 10 minutes.

-Organic Face Serum with Coffee Oil
+Organic Face Oil with Coffee Extract

 Bath Salts with Epsom, Sea and Himalayan Pink Salt